zakar124/odin-recipes/README.md

 # odin-recipes
-simple recipe website to show understanding of basic html knowledge
+This is my first project with The Odin Project and, subsequently, my first fully-coded website!
+It's a simple recipe website that shows my understanding of basic html knowledge and CSS.